Psalm 145 – Praising God for Who He Is and What He Does

 And satisfy the desire of every living thing.

 a.
-The LORD upholds all who fall: God’s compassion is especially evident towards those who fall and fail.
+The LORD upholds all who fall: God’s compassion is especially evident toward those who fall and fail.
 He does not despise or reject them; there is a sense in which He specially draws near them to hold them up.
-This is most evident in those who allow their fall to rightly humble them, so that God can raise up those who are bowed down.
+If they allow their fall to rightly humble them, God will draw near and uphold them.

 i.
-The LORD upholds all who fall: “The phrase, all who are falling, is unusually expressive; and this timely help at an early stage is coupled with God’s power to revive lost hope and failed abilities: cf. NEB, ‘and straightens backs which are bent’.”
+The LORD upholds all who fall: “The phrase, all who are falling, is unusually expressive; and this timely help at an early stage is coupled with God’s power to revive lost hope and failed abilities: cf. New English Bible, ‘and straightens backs which are bent’.”
 (Kidner)

 ii.
 “Many are despondent, and cannot lift up their heads in courage, or their hearts with comfort; but these he cheers.
 Some are bent with their daily load, and these he strengthens.”
 (Spurgeon)